ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

 * Just two inputs to the FPGA need specifying, the integer to be multiplied and the pointer to where we're going to store the result.
 * As we won't be *reading* anything from shared memory, we can disable this functionality using the |read_disable| package.
-* All that's left is to do the multiplication and then use the |axi_write| package to write the result to the correct location in shared memory to be picked up by the host.
+* All that's left is to do the multiplication.
+Create a simple multilply-by-2 function *outside* the ``Top`` function.
+You can call your Multiply function within ``Top``.
+This will allow you to test the code in your local Go environment.
+Then use the |axi_write| package to write the result to the correct location in shared memory to be picked up by the host.

 Once you're happy with your code, let's commit those changes and push them to your ``multiply`` branch on github.
 First make sure you're in ``tutorials/multiply1`` and then run::